deepaucksharma/buk/site/docs/chapter-08/index.md

 **Certificate Rotation**:

 Certificates expire quickly (1 hour to 1 day).
 Automatic rotation:
-1. Service requests new cert from Citadel/SPIRE
+1. Service requests new cert from CA (Istiod in Istio, SPIRE in standalone deployments)
 2. Presents short-lived proof (e.g., Kubernetes service account token)
 3. Receives new X.509 cert
 4. Starts using new cert